jed/dynamo/README.md

 Goals
 -----
-- Use [travis-ci][travis]'s continuous integration testing for reliability
+- Use [Travis CI][travis]'s continuous integration testing for reliability
 - Abstract DynamoDB's implementation, but not its tradeoffs/philosophy
 - Be to DynamoDB what [@mranney][mranney]'s excellent [node_redis][node_redis] is to Redis